KateFayra/haskell_turing_machine/README.md

 - Initial tape (String list)
 - Machine definition with states

-Note that the "HALT" alphabet symbol is reserved.
+Note that the "HALT" state is reserved.

 The Machine definition is a HashMap where the keys are states labeled with Strings, and the values are States.